 Why the gates matter more than the pipeline

 If you let a model run end-to-end on customer signals, you get fluent posts very quickly.
-You also get a class of failures that are hard to catch in review:
+You also get the class of failures we'd been about to ship at hour four:

 None of these are model failures.
 They are judgement failures, and the judgement they require is the kind that lives with the team, not with the model.
 The cheapest way to keep that judgement in the loop is to make the skill physically unable to proceed without it.
 So we did.